(i) the provision of a licence to use our webstore software for Gaming Servers (“Tebex”);

 2.3 We may refuse to accept any order by you to purchase a Plan at any time at our discretion.

-2.4 We may suspend or cancel your Plan at any time at our discretion.
+2.4 We may suspend or cancel your Plan at any time at our discretion for any reason.
 Except where we suspend or cancel your Plan as a consequence of your breach of these Terms (in which case no refund will be given), if you have paid a Plan Fee that relates to a period of time which extends beyond the date of suspension or cancellation, we will refund to you a pro-rata proportion of the Plan Fee in respect of each day paid for, but for which you have not received the benefit of the Services.

 2.5 In addition to your selected Plan, we may provide additional services and functionality, including the Tebex Merchandise Service, which shall be subject to the separately agreed and signed terms and conditions for the Tebex Merchandise Service between you and us which shall be substantially in the form set out in Schedule 1.